 CAUTION!
 Lift the instrument from the bottom; avoid lifting from the top cover.
 Keep the instrument upright and level when lifting.
 Do not tip or shake the instrument.

 9. Remove the instrument from the plastic bag.

 CAUTION!
-Retain the shipping box and all packaging materials for future transport needs.
+Retain the shipping box and all packing materials.
+You will need them when you pack the instrument for transport.

 Placing the Instrument

 Consider the following when placing the instrument: